To earn a PhD in the Graduate School at Washington University, a student must:

 Graduate students participating in mentored teaching experiences are highly valued members of the Washington University instructional team.
 The mentored teaching experience varies widely across the disciplines.
 They may include assisting faculty in the preparation, instruction and grading of an undergraduate course; tutorial responsibilities; monitoring the laboratory segment of an undergraduate course; and, in some instances, full course responsibility.

-- University-wide Teaching Orientation - All students participating in mentored teaching for the first time are required to attend the annual Teaching Orientation which is organized by The Teaching Center.
+- University-wide Student Teaching Orientation - All students participating in mentored teaching for the first time are required to attend this annual Orientation which is organized by The Teaching Center.

-- Teaching Seminars - The Teaching Center also sponsors seminars on teaching topics specifically designed for Graduate Students.
-The Teaching Center offers a specialized series of Teaching with Technology Workshops led by the Liberman Graduate Fellows; these are designed to help Ph.D. students learn to use new media options in University classrooms.
-Ph.D. students may enroll in individual workshops or as part of the Teaching Citation Program.
+- Mentored Teaching Seminars - The Teaching Center also sponsors seminars on student teaching topics specifically designed for Graduate Students.
+The Teaching Center offers a specialized series of Technology Workshops led by the Liberman Graduate Fellows; these are designed to help PhD students learn to use new media options in University classrooms.
+PhD students may enroll in individual workshops or as part of the Teaching Center Citation Program.

-- Teaching Handbook - The Graduate School has produced the Teaching Handbook in order to provide every graduate student with an overview of University policies and expectations, as well as resources available to support graduate students’ teaching and professional development.
+- Mentored Teaching Handbook - The Graduate School has produced this Handbook in order to provide an overview of University policies and expectations, as well as resources available to support graduate students’ professional development.

 For more information on Mentored Teaching Experiences, contact your Graduate Program Director.

 The Teaching Citation is an optional program which requires attendance at non-credit workshops on teaching, varied teaching experiences, faculty and student evaluations and preparation of a detailed teaching philosophy statement.
 Students interested in earning a Teaching Citation should schedule a preliminary consultation with Dr. Beth Fisher, Director of The Teaching Center, (p: 314-935-5921).
 Students are encouraged to schedule this meeting during the first semester of the second year in a PhD program.